EGA-archive/LocalEGA/deploy/images/README.md

 ## Dependencies

-The following images are pulled from the main Docker hub:
+The following images are pulled from Docker Hub:

-* `egarchive/lega-inbox` (based on OpenSSH version 7.8p1 and CentOS7)
 * `egarchive/lega-mq` (based on `rabbitmq:3.6.14-management`)
 * `egarchive/lega-db` (based on `postgres:11.2`)
+* `egarchive/lega-inbox` (based on OpenSSH version 7.8p1 and CentOS7)
+* `nbisweden/lega-inbox` (based on Apache Mina)
 * `python:3.6-alpine3.8`

-The [`egarchive/lega-inbox`](https://github.com/EGA-archive/LocalEGA-inbox) is a LocalEGA inbox, fetching user credentials from CentralEGA and sending file events notifications to the configured message broker.
+The [`egarchive/lega-inbox`](https://github.com/EGA-archive/LocalEGA-inbox) and [`nbisweden/lega-inbox`](https://github.com/NBISweden/LocalEGA-inbox) are LocalEGA inboxes, fetching user credentials from CentralEGA and sending file events notifications to the configured message broker.
 It is based on OpenSSH SFTP server version `7.8p1`

 ## Testing